SURA - Summer Undergraduate Research Apprenticeship

 The Summer Undergraduate Research Apprenticeship (SURA) course awards tuition-free elective credit to undergraduates at Carnegie Mellon for existing faculty projects focused on undergraduate research or creative inquiry under the direction of a Carnegie Mellon faculty member.
-Students are responsible for finding a faculty member who is willing and able to supervise them on campus over the summer.
+Students are responsible for finding a faculty member who is willing and able to supervise them over the summer.
 Tenure track, teaching track, research track, librarian track, and special faculty at Carnegie Mellon may serve as SURA mentors.
-Research with faculty outside of Carnegie Mellon is not permitted, and students must be in Pittsburgh for the entirety of their SURA experience.
+Research with faculty outside of Carnegie Mellon is not permitted.

 SURA is a variable unit course with units awarded commensurate with hours worked as follows: